Criminal Law and Criminal Justice

 Highlights

-- You can look forward to a stimulating, flexible learning environment, learning alongside students with diverse backgrounds and professional experiences.
+- You can look forward to a stimulating, flexible learning environment, alongside students with diverse backgrounds and professional experiences.

 - You will be taught by staff who are part of a proud tradition of critical scholarship in criminology and criminal justice, who address issues of crime through power and inequality, and are led by principles of social and racial justice.

 - We are home to the Institute for Crime and Justice Policy Research.
-The outstanding team of academics and researchers at ICPR bring a wealth of knowledge to this Masters course, leading compulsory and specialist modules and providing research project supervision.
+The outstanding team of academics and researchers at ICPR bring a wealth of knowledge to this Master's course, leading compulsory and specialist modules and providing research project supervision.

 - We use electronic learning environments to enhance our teaching and learning.
 Birkbeck Library has an extensive teaching collection of books, journals and electronic resources in law and related disciplines, such as economics, politics and sociology.
 For example, it provides access to over 17,000 electronic journals, which are available online 24 hours a day.
 You can also take advantage of the rich research collections nearby, including those of the Institute of Advanced Legal Studies, Senate House Library, the British Library of Political and Economic Science (LSE Library) and the British Library.